jamesfoster/atv_boxee.sh/readme.md

     . path/to/atv_boxee.sh
     bxvolume=MyVolume

+Then, to simply ssh to your server, just type:

+    bx

-You can then transfer files to the server using
+You can transfer files to the server using

     bx <filename>